gvwilson/sensibleadventures/cloudherd/reboot.md

       - Thokmay: "How did you do that?"
       - Noxy (on the verge of tears): "I don't know."
       - Kulbinder: "That can wait.
 We need to get to the Fifth."
+    - Little Gas comes up the stairs (echo of the opening scene)
+      - In tears: "Your *amma* said come right now they've arrested grappa!"

+Chapter 9: Secret Identity
+- goals
+  - ramp up the tension a lot now that Bonzon is the villain
+  - set up the trio's escape
+  - see that Aft and Grappa Gas actually care for each other even though they fight
+  - reveal that Thokmay is the prince
+- excitement
+  - Noxy creeping around
+- details
+  - Noxy races down the steps with Thokmay and Kulbinder right behind her
+    - gets to the square to see soldiers and Choegyal holding a struggling Grappa Gas in front of Bonzon
+    - Indy and Granna Fee remonstrating
+    - Dorbu there looking very unhappy
+    - Little Gas won't let go of Noxy's hand, and for once she doesn't resent it
+  - Bonzon cuts Indy off: "hear it for yourself"
+    - Choegyal reports: "He was trying to pass a hammer to the prisoner with his food"
+    - Gas blusters: "Of course it's mind, I was just going to fix up my leg"
+    - Bonzon steps forward and looks at him like a hawk looking at a rabbit: "You're lying"
+    - orders the soldiers to put Gas in with the ranger
+  - Indy steps in the way and loses her temper: "You don't give orders in my village!"
+    - Bonzon (waving at the gathering crowd): "This isn't your village, it's theirs.
+And we are their strong arm."
+    - Indy: "Let's ask them what they want!"
+    - Bonzon: "Do you ask a child when they want to go to bed?
+Or what they want for breakfast?"
+  - Noxy (bursts out): "But grappa isn't the only one you're going to lock up, is he?"
+    - Indy: "What are you talking about?"
+    - Noxy (shaking): "Ask him about the children.
+About how he wants to use the clouds."
+    - Bonzon steps toward her
+    - Villagers move to intervene
+    - Suddenly swords are out and Noxy is frightened
+    - Bonzon (quietly): "Explain yourself and this can end peacefully."
+    - Noxy: "I...
+I overheard you talking to---"
+    - Bonzon (still quietly): "No you didn't."
+  - orders Noxy taken to the traders' hall for questioning
+    - Indy: "Over my dead body!"
+    - Bonzon: "This is where the villain says, if you insist.
+But this isn't a story, and I'm not a villain."
+    - Orders Indy taken as well.
+  - Dorbu walks Grappa Gas, Indy, and Noxy toward the traders' hall with a handful of soldiers as guards
+    - Noxy's mind racing
+    - Indy (to Dorbu): "I *trusted* you."
+    - Dorbu (anguished): "I'm sorry.
+Everything just... got away from us."
+    - Grappa Gas (bitter): "You betrayed the king.
+Should have known you'd betray us too."
+  - round the corner and see Aft and a couple of olders next to the goof pen
+    - Grappa Gas (to Aft): "You must be enjoying this."
+    - Aft: "A bit, but not as much as I'm going to enjoy *this*."
+    - Aft swings open the gate and whistles loud and long
+    - the goofs charge, knocking everyone every which way
+    - Aft follows with a bellow, swinging the gate post and knocking the soldiers over
+    - shouts "Go!"
+    - Indy is immediately recaptured by the soldiers
+    - Grappa Gas and Noxy run to the corner
+    - Grappa Gas (to Noxy): "Get on a cloud and get out of here - warn the others!"
+    - Noxy: "I'm not leaving you!"
+    - Gas (pointing at his leg): "Can't keep up"
+    - Noxy goes up onto the roofs
+      - knows the gate will be guarded
+      - realizes what she has to do
+    - rooftop to rooftop to the wall and is "caught" by Thokmay
+      - Thokmay: "I have to come with you."
+      - Noxy: "No!"
+      - A moment later an arrow shatters against the stones
+      - Bonzon and a couple of archers on a rooftop
+      - Bonzon: "Nobody is going anywhere."
+      - orders Thokmay to remove his battle mask
+      - Thokmay reluctantly complies
+      - Bonzon (satisfied): "I thought I recognized your voice - honored." (sketches a bow)
+      - Noxy (confused, but stalling while she mind-speaks to Pillow): "Honored?
+What?"
+      - Bonzon: "Have you not been introduced?
+This is the Most Honored Prince Thokmay of Gandan."
+    - Soldiers' boots clatter on the stairs
+      - Noxy's heart sinks
+      - She makes a move toward the parapet
+      - Bonzon orders them to stay where they are
+        - "My men are good enough to wound, but there are no guarantees"
+      - Kulbinder attacks, knocking them sideways
+      - Bonzon draws his blade
+      - Kulbinder gets onto the parapet
+      - archers getting back on their feet
+      - Noxy: "Jump!"

 ------------------------------------------------------------